CUSTOM BOOKS CATALOG

 About the Book

 REActivate independence in lab learning!
-Organic chemistry REActivities is a lab workbook designed to be student-guided and not instructor taught.
+Organic chemistry REActivities (Second Edition) is a lab workbook designed to be student-guided and not instructor taught.
 Students are encouraged to self-guide, and interact with the instructor to answer questions and request help where needed.
 Independent inquiry is encouraged as students must read the worksheets and follow the instructions step-by-step as they go along.

 During the labs, students will have time to: